 And the result?
-Genetic factors, rather than cultural ones, were mostly responsible for family resemblance in social attitudes .
+Genetic factors, rather than cultural ones, were mostly responsible for family resemblance in social attitudes.
 Amazing!
 These results should have shaken up a lot of sociologists, psychologists, and cultural anthropologists.
 But the bombshell was a dud.
-The paper ( Proceedings of the National Academy of Sciences, vol.83, pp. 4364-4368, 1986 ) was met with a deafening silence.
+When the paper was published in the prestigious Proceedings of the National Academy of Sciences (vol.83, pp. 4364-4368, 1986), it was met with a deafening silence.

 Fast forward to 2005.
-Alford and Hibbing reanalyzed the data in Martin’s paper ( American Political Science Review, vol. 99, 153-167, 2005 ), but with an emphasis on political orientation.
-They constructed an index of conservatism or liberalism, based on responses to questions on attitudes toward abortion, gun control, death penalty, apartheid, etc.
+Alford and Hibbing reanalyzed the data in Martin’s paper (American Political Science Review, vol. 99, 153-167, 2005), but with an emphasis on political orientation.
+They constructed an index of conservatism or liberalism, based on responses to questions on attitudes toward abortion, gun control, the death penalty, apartheid, and so forth.

 What are the implications?